buildpacks/rfcs/text/0000-export-to-oci.md

 │       │       └── 1f591..a
 │       ├── index.json
 │       └── oci-layout
-└── bar
+├── bar
-    └── my-previous-app
+│   └── my-previous-app
-        ├── blobs
+│       ├── blobs
-        │   └── sha256
+│       │   └── sha256
-        │       └── 1efg..w
+│       │       └── 1efg..w
+│       ├── index.json
+│       └── oci-layout
+└── my-app-image
+    └── blobs
+        ├── sha256
+        │   ├── 1bcd5..x               // app image manifest
+        │   ├── 2f789..d               // app image config
+        │   ├── 824b...f984e           // run layer
+        │   ├── f5f7...5b38            // run layer
+        │   ├── 870e...f1b09           // run layer
+        │   └── 3g234..f               // buildpack layer
         ├── index.json
         └── oci-layout
 ```

+The images named **cnb/my-full-stack-run** and **cnb/my-partial-stack-run** represents the same image but the partial one has missing `blobs`, those `blobs` are the layers that are already available in the store from it came from.

-For each case, I will present two ways of enabling the new capability:
+For each example case, I will present two ways of enabling the new capability:

 - Using an environment Variable
 - Using a new `oci` flag